1. Sick. The basic term

 What does that mean?

-"Unfit for work" is an official status granted by the UWV.
-This status is only granted if an employee is still unable to work (full-time) after two years of illness.
-At that point, the UWV assesses the extent to which the individual is still able to work, and the WIA comes into play: the Work and Income according to Labor Capacity Act.
+That status only applies if an employee is still unable to work (full-time) after two years of illness.
+At that point, your obligation to continue paying wages ends, and the UWV will assess whether the employee is eligible for WIA benefits: the Work and Income according to Labor Capacity Act.

 The WIA comprises two schemes:

 WGA (Return to Work Scheme for Partially Disabled Persons).
-For employees who are still able to work part-time.
-They receive benefits and can continue to work (part-time).
+This is for employees who are still able to work part-time.
+They receive benefits that partially compensate for their loss of earning capacity, and the obligation to facilitate their return to work remains in effect—including for you as the employer—as long as the employment contract is still in force.

 IVA (Income Support for Persons with Total Work Disability).
-For employees who are permanently unable to work.
-The benefit amount is higher, and there is no longer a requirement to participate in a return-to-work program.
+This is for employees who are permanently and completely unable to work.
+The benefit is higher (75% of the daily wage), and there is no longer a requirement for reintegration.
+In most cases, the employment relationship is terminated.

 What does this mean for you as an employer?